 About Lochleven Castle

-Lochleven Castle was a medieval island stronghold, the dramatic ruins of which can be reached by boat.
-Whilst being most well known for being the prison of Mary Queen of Scots, Lochleven Castle’s role within Scottish royal history extends far further.
+Lochleven Castle is a medieval island stronghold in Scotland, the dramatic ruins of which can today be reached by boat.
+While most well known as the prison of Mary Queen of Scots, Lochleven Castle’s role within Scottish royal history extends far further.

 Discover the best Historic Sites in the United Kingdom, from Lullingstone Roman Villa to Hatfield House and more, includes interactive Heritage Sites in Britain map.